TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

 </details>

-Parameters specified on the command-line take precedence over those specified in configuration files.
+Parameters specified on the command-line (or in main.pbs) take precedence over those specified in configuration files.
 It is generally best-practice to have your parameters saved in a configuration file as this makes your analysis more reproducible if you need to run it again.

 [Profiles](https://www.nextflow.io/docs/latest/en/latest/config.html#config-profiles) are configuration that can be included by specifying the profile name on the command-line.
-For example, `-profile sumner` to include configuration specific to JAX's HPC Sumner
+This CANNOT be set from the configuration file.
+For example, `-profile sumner` to include configuration specific to JAX's HPC Sumner.

 ## Types of Nextflow parameters